Wisconsin Student Immunization Law

 *Tdap vaccine (adolescent tetanus, diphtheria, and acellular pertussis)

 Immunization waivers may be completed for health reasons (signed by physician) or for religious or personal reasons (signed by parent/legal guardian) and must list the specific immunizations waived.
-Immunization information is due to the school nurse no later than the 30th school day or October 14, 2020.
+Immunization information is due to the school nurse no later than the 30th school day or October 14, 2024 for 2024-2025 school year.
 Exclusion is mandatory for non-compliant public school students in grades K (5 year old) to 6 (through 5) beginning on the 31th school day for up to 10 days.
 Exclusion for others is optional.
+For 2024-2025 school year, PCSD is required to exclude students K through grade 12 who have not provided a record of immunizations or are behind in one or more immunizations required in Wisconsin.
+Exclusion notices will be sent with the 25 day immunization legal notices.

 To be compliant, the parent (or guardian) must provide to the school one of the following: